International Programmes 2025/2026

 Typical Candidates' Profiles

-A typical CMS student is interested in materials, simulations and programming and is curious to know how things work.
-A distinctive feature of this student is that she/he would like to know how computer simulations and data analysis can be used to predict the behaviour of specimens, devices, or maybe even of yet non-existent "virtual materials" with superior properties.
+A typical CMS student is interested in mechanics of materials and structures, in programming, and in simulation methods, and is curious to know how things work.
+A distinctive feature of this student is that she/he would like to know how computer simulations and data analysis can be used to predict the behaviour of specimens, devices, or maybe even of the yet non-existent "virtual materials" with superior properties.

 Candidates who have a background in applied computer science, applied mathematics and similar subjects strive to achieve domain knowledge in linking software development and methods of deep learning with materials science in order to broaden their professional profiles.

-• Bachelor's degree or an equivalent degree in the field of Mechanical Engineering, Materials Science, Civil Engineering, Nanotechnology, Aerospace Engineering, (Solid State) Physics, Computational Engineering, Applied Maths, Applied Computer Science, or other comparable studies
+• Bachelor's degree or an equivalent degree in the field of Mechanical Engineering, Civil Engineering, Aerospace Engineering, Computational Engineering, Applied Maths, Applied Computer Science, Materials Science, (Solid State) Physics, Nanotechnology, or other comparable studies

 • English certificate (see below)